-- (4) These amounts represent the gains that would be realized on the stock options held by each of our Named Executive Officers that were in the money on December 31, 2014 related to the accelerated vesting of their stock options. - (5) Under Mr. Dolan's agreement, as amended, in the event of his termination without Cause or for Good Reason, the vesting of his restricted stock would be accelerated by 24 months, except that if such termination occurs in connection with a change of control the vesting of his restricted stock would be fully accelerated.
-With respect to performance-based awards held by Mr. Dolan, in the event of his termination all remaining performance criteria for such award would be deemed achieved at the target performance level, and, of the resulting performance shares that could then time vest, vesting would be accelerated by 24 months, except that if such termination occurs in connection with a change of control the vesting of his performance shares would be fully accelerated.
+- (4) These amounts represent the gains that would be realized on the stock options held by each of our Named Executive Officers that were in the money on December 31, 2015 related to the accelerated vesting of their stock options. - (5) Under Mr. Dolan's agreement, as amended, in the event of his termination without Cause or for Good Reason, the vesting of his restricted stock would be accelerated by 24 months, except that if such termination occurs in connection with a change of control the vesting of his restricted stock would be fully accelerated.
+With respect to performance awards held by Mr. Dolan, in the event of his termination all remaining performance criteria for such award would be deemed achieved at the target performance level, and, of the resulting performance awards that could then time vest, vesting would be accelerated by 24 months, except that if such termination occurs in connection with a change of control the vesting of his performance awards would be fully accelerated. - (6) Under Mr. Greenquist's agreement, as amended, in the event of his termination without Cause or for Good Reason, the vesting of his restricted stock (and performance awards to the extent specifically provided for in an individual grant agreement) would be accelerated by 12 months, except that if such termination occurs in connection with a change of control the vesting of his

-- (6) Under Mr. Greenquist's agreement, as amended, in the event of his termination without Cause or for Good Reason, the vesting of his restricted stock (and performance shares to the extent specifically provided for in an individual grant agreement) would be accelerated by 12 months, except that if such termination occurs in connection with a change of control the vesting of his restricted stock (and performance shares to the extent specifically provided for in an individual grant agreement) would be fully accelerated. - (7) Under Mr. Polizzi's agreement, as amended, in the event of his termination without Cause or for Good Reason, the vesting of his restricted stock (and performance shares to the extent specifically provided for in an individual grant agreement) would be accelerated by 12 months, except that if such termination occurs in connection with a change of control the vesting of his restricted stock (and performance shares to the extent specifically provided for in an individual grant agreement) would be fully accelerated. - (8) Under Mr. Scarfo's agreement, as amended, in the event of his termination without Cause or for Good Reason, the vesting of his restricted stock would be accelerated by 12 months, except that if such termination occurs in connection with a change of control the vesting of his restricted stock would be fully accelerated.
-If Mr. Scarfo is terminated without Cause during a performance period, the performance criteria for performance-based awards held by Mr. Scarfo would be deemed achieved at the target performance level, and of the resulting performance shares that could then vest, 25% would vest immediately and the remainder would have 12 months' accelerated vesting, except that if such termination occurs in connection with a change of control the vesting of his performance shares would be fully accelerated. - (9) Under Mr. Snider's agreement, as amended, in the event of his termination without Cause or for Good Reason, whether or not related to a change of control, 100% of the restricted shares (and performance shares to the extent specifically provided for in an individual grant agreement) to which he is entitled would vest immediately.
+- restricted stock (and performance awards to the extent specifically provided for in an individual grant agreement) would be fully accelerated. - (7) Under Mr. Riley's agreement, as amended, in the event of his termination without Cause or for Good Reason, the vesting of his restricted stock (and performance awards to the extent specifically provided for in an individual grant agreement) would be accelerated by 12 months, except that if such termination occurs in connection with a change of control the vesting of his restricted stock (and performance awards to the extent specifically provided for in an individual grant agreement) would be fully accelerated. - (8) Under Mr. Scarfo's agreement, as amended, in the event of his termination without Cause or for Good Reason, the vesting of his restricted stock would be accelerated by 12 months, except that if such termination occurs in connection with a change of control the vesting of his restricted stock would be fully accelerated.
+If Mr. Scarfo is terminated without Cause during a performance period, the performance criteria for performance awards held by Mr. Scarfo would be deemed achieved at the target performance level, and of the resulting performance awards that could then vest, 25% would vest immediately and the remainder would have 12 months' accelerated vesting, except that if such termination occurs in connection with a change of control the vesting of his performance awards would be fully accelerated. - (9) Under Mr. Swade's agreement, as amended, in the event of his termination without Cause or for Good Reason, the vesting of his restricted stock (and performance awards to the extent specifically provided for in an individual grant agreement) would be accelerated by 12 months, except that if such termination occurs in connection with a change of control the vesting of his restricted stock (and performance awards to the extent specifically provided for in an individual grant agreement) would be fully accelerated.